 A static set of assumptions can provide us with an expected return for those static assumptions.
-For example, if I put $1,000 in a bank account earning 3% each year at the end of 10 years I’ll have $1,344 in my account.
+For example, if a client puts $1,000 in a bank account earning 3% each year at the end of 10 years the client will have $1,344 in his or her account.

 But what if the assumptions aren’t static and vary around a mean?
 While a static set of assumptions might be able to give us an expected return, it won’t tell us anything about how volatile that return is.
 Monte Carlo simulations on the other hand allow us to test a set of assumptions that vary around a mean and see how volatile the results are.
 For conservative investors that are concerned with volatility as much as they are about expected return, Monte Carlo simulations can be an invaluable tool.

-By doing Monte Carlo simulations of a bond portfolio in comparison to various no-load annuities we can see if investors on average would achieve better returns and/or lower volatility over the long-term by investing in no-load annuities instead of traditional bond portfolios.
-In the Monte Carlo simulations below we’ll be comparing a bond portfolio versus a fixed annuity and an index annuity.
+By doing Monte Carlo simulations of a bond portfolio in comparison to various no-commission annuities using caps and crediting rates from an actual no-commission annuity on the market we can see under what assumptions investors on average would achieve better returns and/or lower volatility over the long-term by investing in no-commission annuities instead of traditional bond portfolios.
+In the Monte Carlo simulations below we’ll be comparing a bond portfolio versus a fixed annuity and an indexed annuity.
 Later on in this article we’ll discuss the issues with variable annuities and how to best use them.

 Setting bond, equity, and annuity assumptions

 Before we simulate results, however we need to set assumptions for the mean returns and expected volatility of the bond and equity portfolio and the fixed annuity.
-Note that since the index annuity will be based on the equity index, the expected returns for the index annuity will be simulated.
+Note that since the indexed annuity will be based on the equity index, the expected returns for the indexed annuity will be simulated.

 Before doing Monte Carlo Simulations, the assumptions for both the bond portfolio, the fixed annuity rate, and the S&P Price Return must be established.
 Once those are established the portfolios can be simulated and the after-tax returns and volatility can be compared.

 In order to simulate bond, equity, and fixed annuity returns we need to use benchmarks for the bond and equity portfolios.
-A standard benchmark for bond returns is the Barclay’s bond fund which over the past 15 years has had a long-term return of approximately 4% and an annual standard deviation of 3.38%.i For the equity return we’ll be using the S&P 500 Price return which has a long-term return of 8% and a historical variation of 19.08%.ii We also used a standard deviation of 0.2% for the fixed crediting rate of an annuity.
-As mentioned previously, while this rate is fixed it is also subject to change.
-However, the likelihood and degree to which it will change is small relative to current interest rate changes due to the larger amount of older bonds in the portfolio.
+A standard benchmark for bond returns is the Barclay’s bond fund which over the past 15 years has had a long-term return of approximately 4% and an annual standard deviation of 3.38%i For the equity return we’ll be using the S&P 500 Price return which has a long-term return of about 8% and a historical variation of 15.50% over the past 15 years.ii

-Since the index annuity is just the S&P 500 Price Return with a floor of 0% and a cap of 7.4%, the performance of the index annuity is reliant on the performance of the S&P 500 Index.
+Since the indexed annuity is just the S&P 500 Price Return with a floor of 0% and a cap of 7.4%, the performance of the indexed annuity is reliant on the performance of the S&P 500 Index.
 To determine what the long-term returns and volatilities of these options are, we need to perform Monte Carlo simulations.

 Monte Carlo Simulations